-I have more at my finger tips in terms of luxury than so many people of the world, I have a warm, safe home, a country that allows me freedom and comfort, I have a loving, honest husband, who truly would walk through fire for me, I have four beautiful children who I count as an amazing gift, and I have the knowledge and testimony of my Savior and Redeemer, and that I have a loving Father in Heaven who knows me by name and truly cares for me.
+I have more at my finger tips in terms of luxury than so many people of the world, I have a warm, safe home, a country that allows me freedom and comfort, I have a loving, honest husband, who truly would walk through fire for me, I have four beautiful children who I count as an amazing gift, and I have the knowledge and a testimony of my Savior and Redeemer, and a testimony of a loving Father in Heaven who knows me by name and truly cares for me.

 So when I talk about what is hard in my life, I am not trying to discount any of my precious blessings.
-In fact, with time, I undoubtably see these hard times as some of my most beautiful blessings and my greatest opportunities to grow.
+In fact, with time, I undoubtably see these hard times as some of my most beautiful blessings and my greatest opportunities to grow in this life.

 As I sat talking with E's therapist today, we talked about my ability to deal with some of the extreme emotions and stress both E and L feel on a daily basis.

 This made me think.
-The first thing I thought was, is this is hard.
-I can barely work through my own feelings, let alone be in tune with theirs on a daily basis.
+And the first thing I thought was, that this is hard.
+I can barely work through my own feelings every day, let alone be in tune with their extreme anxieties on a daily basis.

 But then I remembered how far I have come in working with L and even E, and I was immediately grateful.